VQ Probe v2.0 User Guide

 This mode allows you to visualize in the form of a heat map the difference between the left file's specific frame and the appropriate frame of the reference file as well as the difference between the right file's specific frame and the appropriate frame of the reference file.

 Please choose L|R / Ref Diff (or View > Show Left/Right and Reference Difference from the main menu, or press F3 on your keyboard) to show the heat map.
 It looks as follows:

 The color represents the difference between a specific pixel of the left (right) frame and a specific pixel of the reference frame, from 0 to the maximum difference:

-For example, white color means there is no difference.
+For example, black color means there is no difference.

 Once zoomed in to a zoom ratio of 32x and above, the values of the difference will be shown:

 You may also choose a specific plane (Y, U, or V) to show the difference of a specific plane.

 This mode is similar to the previous one: the only difference is that in this mode VQ Probe uses only two colors: white (if there is a difference) and black (if there is no difference).